Energy Rates Explained

 Groton Utilities does its best to maintain a stable energy supply cost and keep rates below the regional average.
 Under normal circumstances, we can use our rate stabilization fund to keep supply cost fluctuations from affecting customer electrical rates.
 If outside influences reach a point where we can no longer absorb higher wholesale energy costs then we may need to adjust the PPA (Purchased Power Adjustment) portion of the customer's energy bills.

 While we do our very best to avoid such adjustments it is a natural part of rising energy costs and must occasionally be done to remain fiscally responsible.

 Now more than ever it is a great time to find ways to conserve energy.
-Make sure your home is adequately insolated.
+Make sure your home is adequately insulated.
 Check to make sure pipe entry points to your home are caulked and sealed.
-Keep your thermostat a couple degrees lower than normal and throw on a sweater instead.
+Keep your thermostat a couple of degrees lower than normal and throw on a sweater instead.
 Use a programmable or smart thermostat to lower temperatures when you are out of the house or asleep.
 Turn down the temperature on your hot water heater.
 If you have a hot tub keep the temperature lower between uses.
-These and many more energy saving tips can be found on our website at https://grotonutilities.com/energy-conservation/energy-saving-tips/.
+These and many more energy-saving tips can be found on our website.

 Additionally, consider taking advantage of our free Home Energy Saving (HES) program.
 This program is subsidized in part by a State of Connecticut grant and provides a free comprehensive in-home energy assessment service for your dwelling which may include air sealing, ducting testing and sealing, installation of low-flow shower heads and faucet aerators to save water, installation of energy-efficient LED light bulbs as well as incentives for insulation upgrades.